 This course is only available to students enrolled in the Bachelor of Laws and associated combined degree programs or Bachelor of Laws (Honours) and associated combined degree programs.

 LAWS1010, LAWS1011, LAWS1020, LAWS1021, LAWS2030, LAWS3040, LAWS3041, LAWS4005, and LAWS4011

 Essay: Research Essay

-Formal Examination: Formal examination run by exams in examination period (closed book)
+Formal Examination: Formal examination run by exams in examination period (open book)

 Tutorial / Laboratory Exercises: Seminar Engagement and participation